bjnord/coding_practice/advent-2019/day-12/README.md

 This set of initial positions takes `4686774924` steps before it repeats a previous state!
 Clearly, you might need to **find a more efficient way to simulate the universe**.

 **How many steps does it take** to reach the first state that exactly matches a previous state?

+### Part Two Design

+I read Part Two this morning and noodled on it from time to time during the day, and I wasn't able to see how I could optimize the orbital motion.
+This is an embarrassing admission, because space is an interest of mine, and during my time in the Air Force my division's responsibility was all about satellites and orbital motion.

+So I peeked at the [Advent of Code Reddit](https://www.reddit.com/r/adventofcode/) solution megathread... not at any code, but just enough to get the two key insights I needed:

+1. The way orbital motion is defined in the puzzle, the 3 axes are all independent, so they can be treated (and calculated) independently.
+This came up in last year's puzzles too, but it clearly didn't make a lasting impression.
+I need to remember this meme: **When optimizing calculations in multiple dimensions (or of compexity O(n^x)), see if any of them are independent from the others.**

+2. Someone on Reddit mentioned [Floyd's "Tortoise and Hare" algorithm for cycle detection](https://en.wikipedia.org/wiki/Cycle%5Fdetection#Floyd%27s%5FTortoise%5Fand%5FHare), and I realized I'd be better served learning and implementing that rather than rolling my own.
+Another meme: **Before reinventing the wheel, ask: "Is there already an algorithm to do this generically?"** The answer is probably "yes".
+(Last year I used Dijkstra's cheapest-path algorithm, the notion of a priority queue, etc.)